The Harbor – A Culture of Success

 In December 2019 she was elected President of the National Congress of American Indians (NCAI).
 The oldest, largest and most representative American Indian government organization in the country. — www.ncai.org

-Born in Aberdeen in 1970, and raised in Tahola.
-High school at Lighthouse Christian Academy, Tahola.
+Born in Aberdeen in 1970, and raised in Taholah.
+High school at Lighthouse Christian Academy, Taholah.
 Bachelor degree from Gonzaga University, 1990.
-University of Washington Law School, 1995.
+Graduate of University of Washington, School of Law, 1995.

 Pat Simmons